aniketchaudhari3/microblog-backend-api/README.md

 # Microblog API
-Backend API for a simple microblogging website
+Backend API for a simple microbloging website

 ## Libraries used